-Ranked Choice Voting (RCV) election data for the November 6, 2018 U.S. House of Representatives election in Maine's Congressional District No. 2 is now available in CSV (Comma-Separated Values) format.
+Ranked Choice Voting (RCV) election data for the November 6, 2018 and November 8, 2022 U.S. House of Representatives elections in Maine's Congressional District No. 2, as well as for the August 16, 2022 U.S. House special election in Alaska's at-large congressional district and the November 8, 2022 U.S. Senate and House of Representatives elections in Alaska is now available in CSV (Comma-Separated Values) format.

-Update: two data files are now available, namely the original version based on uncertified results generated on November 15, 2018; and an updated version based on results certified to the Governor on November 26, 2018.
+Two data files are available for Maine 2018: the original version based on uncertified results generated on November 15, 2018, and an updated version based on results certified to the Governor on November 26, 2018.
 The district statistics section has vote totals and further information about the update.

 The data files consist of the following columns: